codeville-2024/e-commerce-jotham/README.md

-# Stylish-Jo streaming by Jotham Nwachukwu
+# Stylish-Jo by Jotham Nwachukwu

 ## Description